zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 One of the most important considerations is the scale of the observation.
 Evidently, even something as large and complex as a star can be approximated by a point source if the observer is sufficiently far away.
 A similar line of reasoning justifies modeling an electron as a point charge at the microscopic scale.

-Stepping farther away, we can represent the average atom (or a molecule) as a dipole aligned with the driving field, thereby greatly restricting the expected behavior of microscopic charges and currents.
+Stepping farther away, we can represent the average atom (or a molecule) as a dipole aligned with the applied field, thereby greatly restricting the expected behavior of microscopic charges and currents.
 In this approximation, constructive interference reinforces the fields produced by the charges moving in sync, while the effects of motion that differs from the average are suppressed by both destructive interference and the lower probability of occurrence.

 Mathematically, the field of a (macroscopic) piece of matter is the (vector) sum of the fields of its (microscopic) parts.
 Yet, at the macroscopic scale, the field of a single dipole often cannot be distinguished at all!
 The field of a tremendous number of identical dipoles acting together manifests itself by bending light rays (according to the refractive index) and reducing their intensity (proportionally to the attenuation index).
 In order for light scattering effects to appear, the medium must be inhomogeneous.
 Macroscopically, such a medium features spatially-varying *optical properties*; microscopically, this implies that the underlying distribution of dipoles is not the same throughout the medium.
 Clearly, a homogeneous medium is an idealization, yet it can serve as an effective approximation for tiny patches of uniformly dense matter (composed of scatterers smaller than the wavelength of light).